 Some additional considerations when purchasing the perfect dental night guard for you:

-- A comfortable fit - the comfort of your night guard is very important to a good night’s sleep.
-Your guard should fit snugly on your teeth, but it should not put any pressure on any of your teeth.
+- A comfortable fit - The comfort of your night guard is very important to a good night’s sleep.
+Your guard should fit snugly on your teeth, but it should not put any additional pressure on any of your teeth.

-- Safe materials - since it’s a product you’re putting into your mouth, you want to make sure the night guard is free of any chemicals or material to which you are sensitive.
-E.g. you may look for a night guard that is BPA free, latex free, etc.
+- Safe materials - Since it’s a product you’re putting into your mouth, you want to make sure the night guard is free of any chemicals or material that you are sensitive to.
+E.g. you may look for a BPA free mouth guard.

 If you want the quality and comfort of a custom night guard, but don’t want to pay $400 - $800 at the dentist, you can order one directly from the source: Pro Teeth Guard offers you the same high-quality professionally made custom night guard at an affordable price.